 "Do not date someone else in recovery."

 On the surface, both sound reasonable.
 For many people, they probably are.
 But like most things in recovery, the truth is more complicated.
-Both rules can be useful guardrails, but they can also oversimplify the real work of becoming ready for connection.
+Both can serve as useful guardrails — and both can flatten the real work of becoming ready for connection into something far simpler than it actually is.

 Readiness is not measured in months.
-It is measured by the internal work you have done.
-Before re-entering the dating world, it helps to take an honest inventory of past relationships:
+It is measured by the internal work you have actually done.
+Before stepping back into dating, take an honest inventory of the relationships behind you:

 "Why did I stay in them?"